Kankarbagh

 Kankarbagh, or Kankarbagh Colony, is a neighborhood and residential area in Patna, Bihar, India.
 It is one of the largest colonies in Asia and the second largest in terms of population.

 Overview

-Established back in 1916, Kankarbagh is spread over an area of around 900 acres.
+Established in 1916, Kankarbagh covers an area of around 900 acres.
 It stretches roughly from Ashok Nagar in the South west to Kumhrar in the North East.
 The word Kankarbagh means 'garden of kankar' (stone chips).

 Kumhrar Park

 Kumhrar, or Kumrahar, is the remains of an ancient city of Pataliputra, which is located 5 km east of Patna Junction railway station on Kankarbagh Main Road.

 Archaeological remains from the Mauryan period (322–185 BCE) have been discovered here, including the ruins of a hypostyle 80-pillared hall.
 The excavation finds date back to 600 BCE and marks the ancient capital of Ajatashatru, Chandragupta and Ashoka; collectively, the relics range from four continuous periods from 600 BCE to 600 CE.